Lichess: Saint Louis Chess Club

-The Saint Louis Chess Club (SLCC) regularly hosts events on Lichess with large prize funds, attracting the world's best players to compete.
+The Saint Louis Chess Club (SLCC) regularly hosted events on Lichess with large prize funds, attracting the world's best players to compete until Lichess terminated the relationship in 2023.

 In May 2020, the SLCC hosted the Clutch Chess: USA on Lichess, a four-player knock-out event with $100,000 in prizes.
 The participants were Fabiano Caruana, Wesley So, Leinier Domínguez, and Hikaru Nakamura.
 The event was won by So, beating Caruana on tiebreaks in the final (more wins in clutch games) after a final score of 9–9.

 In June 2020, the SLCC hosted the Clutch Chess: International on Lichess, an eight-player invitational knock-out tournament with a prize fund of $265,000, which at the time was the largest prize fund ever offered for an online chess event.
 The participants were Magnus Carlsen, Maxime Vachier-Lagrave, Leinier Domínguez, Alexander Grischuk, Levon Aronian, Fabiano Caruana, Wesley So, and Jeffery Xiong.
 Carlsen won the event, beating Caruana 9.5–8.5 in the finals.

 In September 2020, the SLCC hosted the 2020 Champions Showdown: Chess 9LX on Lichess, a Chess 960 invitational rapid tournament with a prize fund of $150,000.
-The participants of this event were Carlsen, Garry Kasparov, Caruana, Hikaru Nakamura, Wesley So, Levon Aronian, Vachier-Lagrave, Alireza Firouzja, Domínguez and Peter Svidler.
+The participants of this event were Magnus Carlsen, Garry Kasparov, Fabiano Caruana, Hikaru Nakamura, Wesley So, Levon Aronian, Maxime Vachier-Lagrave, Alireza Firouzja, Leinier Domínguez and Peter Svidler.
 The event was jointly won by Carlsen and Nakamura, both scoring 6/9.

 Later in September 2020, the SLCC hosted the 2020 Saint Louis Rapid and Blitz on Lichess, a combined rapid and blitz event with a prize fund of $250,000.
 The ten invited participants included Carlsen, Nakamura and So.
 Carlsen and So were the joint overall winners with 24 points, with So winning the three-day rapid phase with 13 points, while Carlsen and Nakamura shared first in the two-day blitz phase with 12 points each.

+In August 2023, an article was published on the Lichess website, stating "Lichess will no longer cooperate with the US Chess Federation and the Saint Louis Chess Club".
+The article included previously unpublished details of sexual misconduct allegations against two US grandmasters, and criticized the handling of it by both organizations.
+In June 2025, Lichess announced via a blog post that it "has resumed cooperation with Saint Louis Chess Club after positive changes, but will maintain its boycott on the US Chess Federation".